-When Is ‘Deadliest Catch’ 2017 Starting And Are The Captains Superstitious That This Is Season 13?
+When Is ‘Deadliest Catch’ 2017 Starting And Are The Captains Superstitious That This is Season 13?

 Discovery also released a video of some of the stars of the Deadliest Catch digging into a crab dinner.
 Here, Sig asks the rhetorical question, “Are you born a fisherman or do you become a fisherman?”‘

-Captain Sean instantly says “this is my passion,” as well as sharing that there is family pride when he is fishing.
+Captain Sean instantly pipes “this is my passion,” as well as sharing that there is family pride when he is fishing.

 Everyone agrees that being sustainable and making sure there is crab for the next season is important.
 This is following in the philosophical sustainability tradition of their fathers and the fisherman before them.